cardano-foundation/developer-portal/docs/get-started/secure-workflow.md

 Create a draft for the transaction and save it in `tx.draft`.
 Notes:

-  - As in the insecure example, `payment2.addr` is the address you're sending a payment *to*, while `payment.addr` (holding the UTxO where the runds are coming *from*), will store the "change" from this transaction.
+  - As in the insecure example, `payment2.addr` is the address you're sending a payment *to*, while `payment.addr` (holding the UTxO where the funds are coming *from*), will store the "change" from this transaction.
   - For `--tx-in` we use the following syntax: `TxHash#TxIx` where `TxHash` is the transaction hash and `TxIx` is the index.
   - For `--tx-out` we use: `TxOut+Lovelace` where `TxOut` is the hex encoded address followed by the amount in `Lovelace`.
   - For the transaction draft, the `--tx-out` amounts and `--fee` can be set to zero.